How to load your skip bin

 Once your skip bin has been delivered to your location, you should create a plan of attack in terms of the order of how you load your items into the skip.
 We have a few tips for loading a skip bin properly that will help you make the most out of the skip bin.
 First of all, though, your health and safety is key when you fill a skip.
 Make sure you’re lifting waste correctly and bending at the hips and knees to prevent damaging your back so you can carry on safely and effectively while filling the bin.

 When you hire a skip, you pay for it by the size of the skip bin.
 Nobody likes wasting money.
 It’s easy to get carried away with loading waste into the skip to make the most of your hire.
 To make sure you hire the right skip bin, contact the team first to discuss the range of skip hire options available.
 That way, you can be sure you choose the right bin for your needs.
 Once you’re all booked in, it’s worth planning out how you stack everything inside the skip bin to not only maximise your space but also your safety.
 Think of loading a skip bin in the manner in which you would think about loading a shopping bag at the supermarket.
-You want to place all the heavier items first (like bottles of milk) and then flat items on the sides (or on the very bottom) and all the lighter groceries items on top.
+You want to place all the heavier items first (like bottles of milk) and then flat items on the sides (or on the very bottom) and all the lighter grocery items on top.
 The same thinking partially applies to the way to load a skip bin.

 Start with flat items